 us to discuss the process that he followed when producing his game.
 It was an exciting experience for the students and the were able to link their game to the process that the entrepreneur uses.
 It gave them the feeling of being an expert and encouraged them to push and extend themselves.

 have now completed their games and the knowledge they have gained form this PBL experience is far better than any other way I would teach the concepts.
 A brilliant and interactive way to learn.
-If you are new to PBL and would like more information, please do not hesitate to contact me – I will do my best to help or put you onto some experts in the area.

 Connect, share and discuss how you use PBL to engage students in learning.
 I can’t wait to hear some inspiring examples.